Choosing a Compression level

 Usually, the most important considerations when answering this question is the location & severity of the issue you’re treating.Mild swelling in your ankles?

 Knee highs are likely a great place to start.DVT behind the knee or sclerotherapy in the upper thigh?

-Thigh highs, pantyhose or leggings are probably a better selection for you.Mama to be?
+Thigh highs, pantyhose or leggings are probably a better selection for you.Baby on the way?

 Here are some other “unofficial” pointers & observations we’ve gathered from our combined years wearing compression:

 - In addition to considering what and where the issue you’re trying to treat is, we suggest considering your body type.
 For example: a pear-shaped wearer may prefer pantyhose over thigh highs to avoid any pinching in the upper thigh, while a tall wearer may prefer thigh highs over pantyhose to avoid shortness in the crotch inseam.

 - Open-toe models are excellent options for wearers with bunions and ingrown toenails, and are also comfortable for warmer weather.
 We love pairing nude open-toe thigh highs with sandals in the summer.